TUC-ProAut/libRSF/README.md

       make all -j8

 ## Applications
 After building the library, some applications are provided.
-Usually they corresponding directly to a publication.
+Usually they correspond directly to a publication.

 #### ICRA 2019
 These two applications are made for the ICRA 2019 conference, the corresponding paper is [1].